 Find out more Search SKTM secondary non-specialist maths teachers online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Some hubs in the network are offering this programme as part of an EEF trial in 2025/26.

 Programme benefits - Your students will think, reason and discuss their maths in order to deepen their understanding - You will explore and increase your use of a range of pedagogic approaches aligned to the principles of teaching for mastery - You will develop your subject and curriculum knowledge of secondary maths The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.
 Trial benefits - Over half of the schools in England have participated in an EEF trial - Participating schools, working with their local Maths Hub, will be contributing to the evidence base for interventions aiming to address the shortage of mathematics teachers within England

-Secondary Teaching Assistants

-Develop mathematical subject knowledge and pedagogy

-What is involved?
+NATIONAL CENTRE FOR EXCELLENCE IN THE TEACHING OF MATHEMATICS Specialist Knowledge for Teaching Mathematics (SKTM) Secondary Teaching Assistants Develop mathematical subject knowledge and pedagogy What is involved?